DOCTOR OF MUSICAL ARTS

 BACHELOR OF MUSIC

 Anne Kunkle was born and raised in Myrtle Beach, South Carolina.
-She began her musical studies on piano and later violin.
-She started her saxophone studies at the age of twelve and as a high school student she studied privately with Daniel O’Reilly and Kyra Zhang.
 For her junior and senior years of high school she attended the South Carolina Governor’s School for the Arts and Humanities in Greenville, SC with an emphasis in music.
-Currently she is pursuing a Bachelor’s degree in Instrumental Music Education and Saxophone Performance, as well as the Arts Leadership Program Certificate at the Eastman School of Music.
-She is a member of the Eastman Wind Ensemble under the direction of Dr. Mark Scatterday, the Eastman Saxophone Project under the direction of Professor Chien-Kwan Lin, the Farrago 4 saxophone quartet, and the Reed it n’ Weep Quintet, which was recently selected as an Honor’s Chamber group at Eastman.
-Anne also serves as treasurer and the student association representative of The Sigma Theta Chapter of Sigma Alpha Iota.
+Currently she is a senior pursuing a Bachelor’s degree in Instrumental Music Education and Saxophone Performance, as well as the Catherine Filene Shouse Arts Leadership Certificate at the Eastman School of Music.
+She is a member of the Eastman Wind Ensemble under the direction of Dr. Mark Scatterday and the Eastman Saxophone Project under the direction of Professor Chien-Kwan Lin.
+Anne was a member of the Farrago 4 saxophone quartet, which recently received first prize in WDAV’s Young Chamber Music Competition, and the Reed it n’ Weep Quintet, which was selected as an Honor’s Chamber group at Eastman.
+Anne also serves as treasurer of The Sigma Theta Chapter of Sigma Alpha Iota.

 Born in Taiwan, Arthur Liang was raised in China, Taiwan, Canada and currently lives in Toronto.
 At grade 4, Arthur joined his elementary school band in Taiwan through grade 6.
 Unfortunately, Arthur did not continue to play saxophone until he moved to Canada in 2007.
 He studied with Professor Wallace Halladay from University of Toronto for 5 years.
 Arthur graduated from Etobicoke School of the Arts (2009-2012).
 Arthur has been fortunate enough to be awarded for his musicianship.
 In 2011, Arthur won the First Prize (saxophone solo) in the Kiwanis Music Festival, Kiwanis Clubs of Greater Toronto.
 Also in 2011, he won the First Prize (Provincial Finalist) at The Ontario Festivals Association Provincial Finals.
 Arthur has also performed in master classes being led by Ken Radnofsky, Keenth Tse and Susan Francher.